 This module gives an introduction to one-dimensional calculus.
 You will learn to differentiate power functions, exponential functions and logarithmic functions, as well as how to apply the sum rule, product rule, quotient rule and chain rules.

-Start date: January (or start in September for one term English Language Preparation)
+Start: January (or start in September for one term English Language Preparation)

-Course length: Two terms
+Length: Two terms

 Term 1: 02/01/18 - 30/03/18

 Term 2: 02/04/18 - 06/07/18